brotherbeer/mynum/README.md

 /*
  * rearctan1 and rearctan2 have the same function,
- * they use Maclaurin expansion to get the product of arctan(1/x) and the n-th power of 10 *
+ * they use Maclaurin expansion to get the product of arctan(1/_x_) and the _n_-th power of 10 *
  * rearctan1 uses the overloaded operators, rearctan1 uses the normal APIs
  * operator overloading makes the source code briefer, but the efficiency is slightly lower
  * the two functions are used by PI_example() to compute the circumference ratio PI
- * the example obtaines 100 decimal places of PI, readers can set n to their interested value,
+ * the example obtaines 100 decimal places of PI, readers can set _n_ to their interested value,
  * and get the result
  */
 void rearctan1(int x, int n, number_t& res);